oracle-livelabs/goldengate/goldengate-microservices23ai/prepare-consoles/prepare-consoles.md

 # Connect and prepare databases
 ## Introduction

-This lab walks you through the steps to launch the Oracle GoldenGate 23ai Microservices WebUI, create a connection to a source database, add transaction information, add a checkpoint table, add a heartbeat table, and create a custom-managed profile in the Oracle GoldenGate East and West 23ai Microservices WebUI.
+This lab walks you through the steps to launch the Oracle GoldenGate 23ai Microservices WebUI, create a connection to a source database, add Trandata information, add a checkpoint table, add a heartbeat table, and create a custom-managed profile in the Oracle GoldenGate East and West 23ai Microservices WebUI.

 Estimated time: 20 minutes